situmtech/situm-android-getting-started/app/src/main/java/es/situm/gettingstarted/positioning/README.md

 accuracy, among other location information of the smartphone where the app is running.

 In `onStatusChanged(int)` the app will receive changes in the status of the system: `STARTING`, `CALCULATING`, `USER_NOT_IN_BUILDING`, etc.  Please refer to [javadoc](http://developers.situm.es/sdk_documentation/android/javadoc/latest) for a full explanation of these states.

 In `onError(Error)` you will receive updates only if an error has occurred.
 In this case, the positioning will stop.
 Please refer to [javadoc](http://developers.situm.es/sdk_documentation/android/javadoc/latest) for a full explanation of these errors.

 From API 23 you need to ask your user for the location permissions at runtime.
-If the location permission is not granted, an error with code `LocationErrorConstant.Code.MISSING_LOCATION_PERMISSION` will be received.
+The method `requestLocationPermissions()` is a basic example of how to handle this situation.
-Also, the location permission must be enabled in order to scan Wifi and BLE.
-In other case, an error with code `LocationErrorConstant.Code.LOCATION_DISABLED` will be received.
-In the code sample within this project you can see how to manage this errors.
+Check the official [Android documentation](https://developer.android.com/training/permissions/requesting) for more details on this topic.

 Finally, you can start the positioning with:

 ```java
 SitumSdk.locationManager().requestLocationUpdates(locationRequest, locationListener);
 ```

 and start receiving location updates.